-The Master of Education in reading is an accelerated online degree program that helps novice and veteran teachers further their education to become licensed specialists in one of four concentrations: reading, literacy and culture, intervention, or dyslexia intervention.
+The Master of Education in reading is an accelerated online degree program that helps novice and veteran teachers become specialized educators in one of four concentrations: reading, literacy and culture, intervention, or dyslexia therapist.
 Candidates of this program may continue teaching while they learn a multitude of skills, such as diagnosing reading difficulties, developing strategies for vocabulary and comprehension, and teaching children with diverse needs.
 The program also includes supervised clinical experiences in early intervention, summer reading practicum, and an advanced reading practicum.

 Program Concentration Courses (12-15 hours)

 Students who wish to pursue this program must meet the following requirements:

 • Hold a bachelor’s degree from a regionally accredited institution with a cumulative grade point average of at least 2.75 (or at least 3.0 for the last 60 hours of undergraduate course work), or at least a 3.0 GPA in 12 or more hours of graduate course work

 All applicants are responsible for securing information related to state licensure as a reading specialist (Arkansas or other state) to ensure that they meet state licensure requirements during or after the completion of coursework toward the degree.